MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-the-min-memory-per-query-server-configuration-option.md

 ###  <a name="Restrictions"></a> Limitations and Restrictions

--   The amount of min memory per query has precedence over the [index create memory Option](../../database-engine/configure-windows/configure-the-index-create-memory-server-configuration-option.md).
+-   The amount of min memory per query has precedence over the [index create memory](../../database-engine/configure-windows/configure-the-index-create-memory-server-configuration-option.md) option.
 If you modify both options and the index create memory is less than min memory per query, you receive a warning message, but the value is set.
 During query execution you receive another similar warning.

 ###  <a name="Recommendations"></a> Recommendations